 55 Meal Plan ($882 per semester) - 55 Meals in the dining hall which can be used at any time during the semester.
 Includes $150 Bear Bucks.

-Note: Bear Bucks will transfer from the fall semester to the spring semester, but they will not transfer over to the next academic year.
-Unused meals will not transfer over to the next semester.
-ALL MEAL PLANS EXPIRE AT THE END OF THE ACADEMIC YEAR.
+Note: Unused meals will not transfer over to the next semester.
+Bear Bucks will transfer from the fall semester to the spring semester, but they will not transfer over to the next academic year.

 What are magic Meals?
-Magic meals are extra meals that you can use to scan a visitor or a friend without a meal plan into the dining hall so that a guest can eat with you without you having your use your points.
+Magic meals are extra meals that you can use to scan a visitor or a friend without a meal plan into the dining hall so that a guest can eat with you without you having your use your Bear Bucks.
+Magic Meals can also be used at other campus dining locations for equivalent meals.